LYAKAKOY/LyaKakoy/README.md

 Programmer Python developer and ML beginner
 -------------------------------------------

-I have been programming for about 4 years, I have been participating in projects and hackathons for two years.
+I have been programming for about 4 years and participating in projects and hackathons for two years.
 I like to puzzle over difficult tasks and develop in a circle of like-minded people.
 I can program not only in python, but also in other languages, but python is my main language.

 * 🌍  I'm based in Moscow
 * 🖥️  See my portfolio at [My projects](http://https://github.com/LYAKAKOY?tab=repositories)